microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-items.md

 ## Keep your data in sync

-Aspects to consider when choosing how to keep your data in sync:
+Consider the following information when you choose how to keep your data in sync:

 Crawl mechanism:
 * Incremental crawl: Detects and pushes additions in source data; less performance-intensive than a full crawl.